 - using your judgement to weigh up alternative perspectives

 - using IT.

-English graduates may decide to undertake further study in areas such as marketing and management, finance, human resource management and business to enhance their knowledge of a specific career area.
+English graduates may decide to undertake professional vocational study in areas such as marketing and management, finance, human resource management and business to enhance their knowledge of a specific career area.